larsOhne/pvdn/pvdn/detection/README.md

 python3 train.py --weights yolov5x.pt --data /data/yolo_day/pvdn.yaml --img-size 960 --hyp data/hyp.finetune.yaml --single-cls --workers 8 --name pvdn_yolov5x --batch-size 16 --epochs 200
 ```

-You can also download the pretrained weights from [this link for the results presented at IROS 2021](https://drive.google.com/drive/folders/1d1esRWFAElwNN8lqWvr_nec1trPyE1sY?usp=sharing) or from [this link for the results presented at the Springer Autonomous Robots Journal](https://drive.google.com/drive/folders/14feB0pvcDGX523m_bPMlYWpgKBnQs5pT?usp=sharing).
+You can also download the pretrained weights from [this link](https://drive.google.com/drive/folders/1d1esRWFAElwNN8lqWvr_nec1trPyE1sY?usp=sharing) for the [results presented at IROS 2021](https://ieeexplore.ieee.org/abstract/document/9636162?casa_token=ssjoAGK3j5YAAAAA:BGvMEDmm11IUOuylGRecXOZ_yfGqTIgOFCwVapEP3xkpe7MXlDNFP75IT8mNOrvVZsjClWgfJe8XDg) or from [this link](https://drive.google.com/drive/folders/14feB0pvcDGX523m_bPMlYWpgKBnQs5pT?usp=sharing) for the results presented in [this preprint paper](https://arxiv.org/abs/2107.11302).

 You can use the test script as follows.
 Note that you can either use the resulted
 weights from your own training or the ones you downloaded.
 In this example we will